Nebraska trans health bill advances, despite filibuster vow

 The Nebraska bill, along with another that would ban trans people from using bathrooms and locker rooms or playing on sports teams that don’t align with the sex listed on their birth certificates, are among roughly 150 bills targeting transgender people that have been introduced in state legislatures this year.

+Bans on gender-affirming care for minors have already been enacted several other Republican-led states, including Arizona, South Dakota, Utah and Mississippi.
+Arkansas and Alabama have bans that were temporarily blocked by federal judges.

+Other states legislatures have given final approval to measures similar to the Nebraska bill, with Georgia sending a bill that would ban most gender-affirming surgeries and hormone replacement therapies for transgender minors to the governor Tuesday.
+In Kansas, Democratic Gov. Laura Kelly last week vetoed a similar bill.
+The attorney general in Missouri issued an order earlier this week to limit access to gender-affirming care for minors.

-Introduced by Republican Sen. Kathleen Kauth, a freshman lawmaker, the bill would outlaw gender-affirming therapies such as hormone treatments, puberty blockers and gender reassignment surgery for those 18 and younger.
+The Nebraska bill, introduced by freshman Republican Sen. Kathleen Kauth, would outlaw gender-affirming therapies such as hormone treatments, puberty blockers and gender reassignment surgery for those 18 and younger.
 The purpose of the bill, she has said, is to protect youth from undertaking gender-affirming treatments they might later regret as adults, citing research that says adolescents’ brains aren’t fully developed.

+That position overlooks the damage taking away the option of treatments will have on teens, said 17-year-old Elliott Braatz, of Lincoln.
+Braatz, a transgender boy, took a day off from school to hold signs protesting the bill.
+He said lawmakers supporting the bill aren’t taking into account that “the trans suicide rate is horrifying.”

+“I’m very scared,” he said.
+“This bill says to people like me: ‘You’re trans, and that’s not OK.’”

 The bill will have to survive two more rounds of debate to pass in the unique one-house, officially nonpartisan Legislature.
 Republican Gov. Jim Pillen has said he will sign the bill into law if it reaches his desk.